-We spent a week to explore many options, but we have learned a lot of useful informations by working on it.
+We spent a week to explore many options, but we have learned a lot of useful information by working on it.

-While this is exactly the purpose of doing those PoC in the first place, often those useful informations are not retained in a sustainable manner, not broadcasted to others.
+While this is exactly the purpose of doing those PoC in the first place, often those useful information are not retained in a sustainable manner, not broadcasted to others.